ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_externally_analysed.md

 ### Which matrix is suitable for loading to SCXA, marker detection etc?

 We ideally want a filtered and normalised matrix, with or without a log transform (we can reverse the transform dynamically as we process the annDAta file).
 If any destructive scaling has been applied this is harder for us to work with.
+The index of this matrix must be the Ensembl ID.
+Otherwise, it will cause errors in the later processing step.

 ## Cell annotation fields